powenyao/powenyao.github.io/_portfolio/portfolio-Arkology.md

       The user can also place menus on different locations of the chandlier based on the socket system.

 <b>Tailored User Interface</b>
-<br>User Interfaces that the system modify based on what's known about the user (e.g., user height, arm length, etc)
+<br>User Interfaces that the system modify based on what's known about the user (e.g., user height, arm length, etc.)

 Example